mswanick/stigScrape/README.md

 # stigScrape

+## Description
 This Python script is designed to scrape and process the latests versions of Security Technical Implementation Guides (STIGs) from the website "stigviewer.com".
 Here's a summary of what it does:
 1. Fetch Webpage: Downloads the main STIG page and extracts links to individual STIG documents.
 2. Filter Links: Excludes known bad links and identifies links to XML files.